Ndejito/Step_Now/README.md

 # Commit Issues

-Trying to commit for an ssh agent with renamed terminal
+Trying to commit from an ssh agent with renamed terminal